Generic Name: sumatriptan succinate

 - cold feeling or color changes in 1 or both legs or feet

 - medication overuse headaches.
 Some people who use too many Sumatriptan Injections may have worse headaches (medication overuse headache).
-If your headaches get worse, your healthcare provider may decide to stop your treatment with sumatriptan succinate.
+If your headaches get worse, your healthcare provider may decide to stop your treatment with sumatriptan.

 - serotonin syndrome.
-Serotonin syndrome is a rare but serious problem that can happen in people using sumatriptan succinate, especially if sumatriptan succinate is used with antidepressant medicines called SSRIs or SNRIs.
+Serotonin syndrome is a rare but serious problem that can happen in people using sumatriptan, especially if sumatriptan is used with antidepressant medicines called SSRIs or SNRIs.

 - mental changes such as seeing things that are not there (hallucinations), agitation, or coma